-- topic based these are usually nouns that break the main topic of the website into subsections (eg services, projects, news) - task based these are usually verbs that guide users to pathways about particular activities (assessing your home, designing for sustainability) - audience based these labels usually reflect groups of users (eg consumers, healthcare professionals, researchers).
+- topic based these are usually nouns that break the main topic of the website into subsections (eg services, projects, news) - task based these are usually verbs that guide users to pathways about particular activities (eg assessing your home, designing for sustainability) - audience based these labels usually reflect groups of users (eg consumers, healthcare professionals, researchers).

-You do not have to choose only 1 of these approaches - for example, you can use 2 sets of navigation lists (eg topics at the top of the page and tasks in the main menu bar).
+You do not have to choose only 1 of these approaches - for example, you can use 2 sets of navigation lists (eg topics along the top of the webpage and tasks in the main menu bar on the left-hand side).

 When you are thinking of categories, put yourself in your users' shoes.
 Every user has a different perspective and different way of looking at the world.
-They are also likely to know less about the topic than the content authors.
-For example, they will not know an internal departmental structure, but will know the services they are looking for.
+They are also likely to know less about the topic than the content authors - for example, they will not know an internal departmental structure, but will know the services they are looking for.